 Formations are simplified ways to describe a team’s positional tactic schematically.
 As Jonathan Wilson writes in Inverting the Pyramid: "designations of formations can at times seem a little arbitrary.
 Just how far behind the main striker does the second striker have to play for 4–4–2 to become 4–4–1–1?
 And how advanced do the wide midfielders have to be for that to become a 4–2–3–1?"

-To use only one defense player and one midfielder and put the rest on attack seems crazy today, but the matches looked different at this time with minimal passing in sideways and instead full attack with much dribbling going on.
+To use only one defense player and one midfielder and put the rest on attack seems crazy today, but the matches looked different at the current time with minimal passing in sideways and instead full attack with much dribbling going on.

 The reason for all that dribbling was not just because football in these days lacked sophistication, but more due to the fact that the offside rule was completely different from what it is today.
-Until 1925 the rule prescribed that a player was not allowed to be ahead of the ball (in some respects more similar to ice hockey than modern football) and as a result had to dribble it forwards.
+Until 1925, the rules prescribed that a player was not allowed to be ahead of the ball (in some respects more similar to ice hockey than modern football), and as a result had to dribble it forwards.

-In the 1890s 2-3-5 became popular as a more balanced tactical formation and it was used by all teams in the first World Cup.
-The transition from 1-1-8 to 2-3-5 did not happen over a day.
+In the 1890s, 2-3-5 became popular as a more balanced tactical formation.
+It would become standard for a long time and was used by all teams in the first World Cup.
+The transition from 1-1-8 to 2-3-5 did not happen over a day, though.
 Other formations, like 1-2-7 for example, had been taken into practice in between.

-One of the first side steps from the well-established 2-3-5 was the "W-M" (the attacking cluster are W-formated and the defending cluster are M-formated) or 3-2-2-3.
-The innovator was the great football theoretician Graham Chapman at his time as manager for Arsenal in the early 1930s.
+One of the first side steps from the well-established 2-3-5 was the "W-M" (the attacking cluster are W-formated and the defending cluster are M-formated), or 3-2-2-3.
+The innovator was the great football theoretician Graham Chapman during his time as manager for Arsenal in the early 1930s.

-After the change of the offside rule in 1925 the playing systems as a result changed.
-The strategies of both attacking and defending became different.
+After the change of the offside rule in 1925, both attacking and defending strategies would transform and new playing systems as a result emerged.
 The altered offside rule would benefit the attacking side so a third defender was more often taken into consideration (another formation used at this period was 3-4-4), but it was obviously still with an emphasis on attack.

-Ahead of the three defenders and two midfielders there was a five men offense.
+Ahead of the three defenders and two midfielders there was a five-man offense.
 The offense was organized with one center forward flanked by double wings on both sides.
 Among the most successful team with this formation was Arsenal.

 This formation was a product from Brazil.
-It was first tested in the national league in Brazil and then in the World Cup in 1958 in which Brazil won.
-It could be mentioned that the 4-2-4 was not a Brazilian novelty, but it was the Brazilians that make most success with it – they would use it again in the 1970 World Cup with supreme result.
+It was first tested in the national league in Brazil and later in the World Cup in 1958 which Brazil won.
+It should be mentioned that the 4-2-4 was not a Brazilian novelty, but it was the Brazilians that made most success with it – they would use it again in the 1970 World Cup with supreme result.

 This formation with five defending players was developed by the famous Inter coach Helenio Herrera.
 The 5-4-1 system was focused on defense, but also allowed counter attacks.

-The 4-4-2 formation was a development of the 4-3-3 made by Swedish clubs like IFK Gothenburg and Malmo FF which led to some international successes for these teams.
+The 4-4-2 formation was a development of the 4-3-3 utilized by Swedish clubs like IFK Gothenburg and Malmo FF which led to some international successes for these teams.

-In contrast to the 4-4-2 formation 3-5-2 would put more emphasis on individual skills.
-West Germany won the World Cup in 1990 practicing this formation and it is often used in the football of today.
+In contrast to the 4-4-2 formation, 3-5-2 would put more emphasis on individual skills.
+West Germany won the World Cup in 1990 practicing this formation and it is often used in football of today.

-The positions of the players could be arranged in different ways, one alternative is with an offensive midfielder behind the forwards as the picture above suggest.
+The positions of the players could be arranged in different ways, one alternative is with an offensive midfielder behind the forwards as the picture above suggests.

 In front of the four defenders and the lonely forward, there are two defensive and three offensive midfielders.